For the average NFL game, bettors have dozens of bets to consider. On Super Bowl Sunday, the prop bets climb into the hundreds.

 - Player to score a TD at any time during the game.

 Using the anytime TD scorer as an example, there will be odds for all players with a realistic shot at scoring.
 If you have a knack for picking which players will score, TD props can prove to be a welcome addition to the Super Bowl betting landscape.

 There are also Super Bowl props that focus on each of the teams.
 There will be bets on the performances of both squads, as well as options for direct comparisons between the two:

-- Which side will have more passing yards — Buccaneers or Chiefs?
+- Which side will have more passing yards — Eagles or Chiefs?

-- How many total rushing yards for the Cowboys — over/under 139.5?
+- How many total rushing yards for the Chief — over/under 139.5?